 - -v2 alg

-The alg argument is the encryption algorithm to use, valid values include aes128, aes256 and des3.
-If this option isn't specified then aes256 is used.
+The alg argument is the encryption algorithm to use, valid values include des, des3 and rc2.
+It is recommended that des3 is used.

 - -v2prf alg

 This option sets the PRF algorithm to use with PKCS#5 v2.0.
-A typical value value would be hmacWithSHA256.
-If this option isn't set then the default for the cipher is used or hmacWithSHA256 if there is no default.
+A typical value values would be hmacWithSHA256.
+If this option isn't set then the default for the cipher is used or hmacWithSHA1 if there is no default.